raul23/PyMLU/README.rst

 **pymlutils** is a library of common Python utilities for data analysis and machine learning.

-The ``pyutils`` package contains utilities divided into different modules based on their main application.
+The ``pymlutils`` package contains utilities divided into different modules based on their main application.
 For example, the `dautils`_ module defines utilities for data analysis such as computing statistics (e.g. mean, quantiles) and generating graphs (e.g. bar chart) based on datasets.